b-karl/KBIC65/README.md

 # KBIC65 aka Observer65
 65% [mechanical keyboard](https://keyboard.university/100-courses/intro-to-mechanical-keyboards) with a [ProMicro](https://deskthority.net/wiki/Arduino_Pro_Micro) controller footprint.
 Repository contains [KiCad](https://www.kicad.org/) PCB design files and 2D drawings in SVG of PCB, bottom plate, switch plate and acrylic window.

-The original name KBIC65 is inspired by soldering and tinkering in my grandfather's workshop as a child and have named it with our combined initials KB and IC.
-But having spent quite a bit of time on making PCB art for the bottom of the keyboard based on an image from the [NASA Solar Dynamics Observatory](https://svs.gsfc.nasa.gov/13641), combined with the glasses, I think a more appropriate name is Observer65.
+Bottom of keyboard has two alternatives.
+A design with glassrims inspired by my grandfather's glasses and a dithered image of the sun from the [NASA Solar Dynamics Observatory](https://svs.gsfc.nasa.gov/13641).
+Included below is also a [guide on creating dithered PCB art](#making-dithered-pcb-art-for-kicad).

 <img src='img\photoshoot\desk_with_mouse_and_camera.jpg' width="600">
 <img src='img\photoshoot\full_keyboard_straight_above.jpg' width="600">